-Educational Innovations has dynamic and easy-to-use chemistry kits that allow students to build their own models of water and the geometric structures that occur with ice crystals.
+Educational Innovations has dynamic and easy-to-use critical thinking chemistry kits that allow students to build their own models of water and the geometric structures that occur with ice crystals.
 One of my favorites is the Magnetic Water Molecule Kit.
 Embedded magnets in the molecules accurately reflect positive and negative charges, allowing your students to feel the various strengths of hydrogen, covalent, and ionic bonds.
 Using these magnetic molecules, your students can discover hydrogen bonding and make ice.
 One kit is sufficient for building an ice structure as seen here.

 Another compelling teaching tool is the Happy Atoms Complete Set or the Happy Atoms Educator’s Bundle.
 These digital and physical chemistry sets are a fabulously interactive way for students of all ages to build water and ice molecules—as well as many other molecules.
 Your students will discover the world of chemistry and molecules in an intuitive, hands-on way.
 The atoms ‘bond’ together using magnets that accurately portray the single bonds, double bonds, and free electrons that make up the molecules of the universe.